LATEST INFORMATION ON CORONAVIRUS

 Getting vaccinated is voluntary and the vaccine is administered free of charge in vaccination centres or at doctor’s offices.
 By calling 116 117, you can find out when and where you can get vaccinated.

 If you have been vaccinated, your coronavirus vaccination can be digitally documented.
 The electronic certificate can be generated in a medical practice, pharmacy or in a vaccination centre.
 Once the data has been entered or assumed from another source, a QR code is generated.
-Vaccinated persons can then scan it using the or the and prove their vaccination status via QR code.
+Vaccinated persons can then scan it using the CovPass-App or the Corona-Warn-App and prove their vaccination status via QR code.

 Work and money